 - Special attention in school

 5. Adaptive delay: Children with adaptive developmental delay find it difficult to learn age-appropriate life skills (self-help skills).
-As a result, it becomes challenging for them to live an independent life (10).
+As a result, it becomes challenging for them to live independent life (10).

 Causes of adaptive delay